 3) Consider How Your Dog Will Participate in the Wedding Festivities.

-As you consider your dog’s personality also consider the role that you would like him to play in your wedding party.
+As you consider your dog’s personality also consider the role that you would like your dog to play in your wedding party.
 I talk a lot about the various options of your dog participating in your wedding in Motherpuppin’ Adorable: What to do when your dog is better than everyone else’s the ultimate tongue and cheek guide to navigating life with your dog but just know there are many.

 From a centerstage role such as part of the wedding party as ring bearer, flower dog (replacing the traditional flower girl) or to center stage in pictures or just pictures at another location before the event, or as a simple wedding guest there are a host of options pet owners can include their dogs in the festivities.